simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 04 Chat Client Features.md

 1. Open `src/main/java/com.example.client.AIClientImpl`

-1. **TODO-04:** Within the `AIClientImpl` class, define a member variable of type `InMemoryChatMemory`.
-Initialize it with a `new InMemoryChatMemory()`.
+1. **TODO-04:** Within the `AIClientImpl` class, alter the signature of the constructor.
+Add a second parameter named `chatMemory` of type `ChatMemory`.
-    * This will store the history of each conversation.
-A production application should use a more persistent form of storage able to be shared between instances.
+    * This object will provide memory to maintain contextual awareness throughout multiple conversations.

     ```
-    InMemoryChatMemory memory = new InMemoryChatMemory();
+    public AIClientImpl(ChatModel model, ChatMemory chatMemory) {
     ```
-1. **TODO-05:** Defined a member variable of type `MessageChatMemoryAdvisor`.
-Initialize it with a new `MessageChatMemoryAdvisor`   injected with the `InMemoryChatMemory` instance defined above.
+1. **TODO-05:** Within the constructor, define a variable named `advisor` of type `MessageChatMemoryAdvisor`.
+Initialize it by using its `.builder()` method.
+Inject the builder() with the `chatMemory` parameter from the constructor.

     ```
-    MessageChatMemoryAdvisor advisor = new MessageChatMemoryAdvisor(memory);
+    MessageChatMemoryAdvisor advisor =
+        MessageChatMemoryAdvisor.builder(chatMemory).build();
     ```

-1. **TODO-06:**  Within the constructor, alter the creation of the `ChatClient`.
+1. **TODO-06:**  Also within the constructor, alter the creation of the `ChatClient`.
 Use the `.defaultAdvisors()` method to add the `MessageChatMemoryAdvisor` defined earlier:

     ```
     public AIClientImpl(ChatModel model) {